Zucchini Bread Recipe

 Ah zucchini bread… a summer staple.
 I have made my fair share of zucchini breads over the years and each time I try something different.
 This loaf has to be my favorite though.
 It has a moist, tender crumb, but is incredibly light in texture and sweetness.
 I think it’s everything a zucchini bread should be.

-In the past, the I made zucchini bread with brown sugar and cinnamon (see that recipe here), but this loaf is straight up zucchini mixed in with butter, lemon and vanilla for flavor.
+In the past, the I made cinnamon zucchini bread with brown sugar, but this loaf is straight up zucchini mixed in with butter, lemon and vanilla for flavor.
 I can’t get enough of it!
 Let’s break down why this recipe works…

 I love this zucchini bread because it is subtly sweet with a texture that is light and tender.
 A lot of zucchini bread is packed with brown sugar and oil that makes a more gummy texture (almost like banana bread).
 By using only 3/4 cup granulated sugar and butter instead of oil, the texture and flavor is just right.
 Arguably the most important step is draining zucchini!